How To Lose Your Gun Rights in Maryland

 - If one is the subject of a civil protection order or an order for protection that has been issued by the court.

-There is also a law that requires everyone that legally buys a handgun to earn a handgun qualification license.
+There is also a law that requires everyone who legally buys a handgun to earn a handgun qualification license.
 “You have to be fingerprinted, you have to take a course, you have to pay a fee, you have to pass shooting tests,” Astrachan says.
 “It takes an entire day and costs $300, so many of the people impulse-buying a gun are out of the market.”

 If one is found in possession of a handgun without this license, they can also be disqualified from owning a gun in the future.